Hebrides series - 2012 filming | BBC Scotland

 You can see more of Sean's excellent wildlife photographs here.

-A View Through A Lens - series 2 | BBC Radio 4 Autumn 2010
+A View Through a Lens – Series 2 | BBC Radio 4 Autumn 2010

-John often finds himself in isolated and even dangerous locations across the globe filming wildlife, and in this series he reflects on the uniqueness of human experience, the beauty of nature, the fragility of life and the connections which unite society and nature across the globe.
+In this radio series wildlife cameraman, John Aitchison, reflects on the uniqueness of human experience, the beauty of nature, the fragility of life and the connections which unite society and nature across the globe.
+Photo courtesy Chadden Hunter.

 BAFTA for Yellowstone "Winter" Cinematography | May 2010

-John was delighted to be there with Producer Andrew Murray and AP Nathan Budd to accept the award on everyone's behalf.
+The Yellowstone camera team were given the BAFTA Factual Cinematography award in May.
+John was delighted to be there with Producer Andrew Murray and AP Nathan Budd to accept the award on everyone’s behalf.

 The series was also nominated for a Cinematography Emmy.

-A View Through A Lens - series 1 | BBC Radio 4 2009
+A View Through a Lens – Series 1 | BBC Radio 4 2009

 All five episodes were broadcast in December 2009 and repeated in 2010.